What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in Germany.
 They wrote...

 "Expats in Germany often find it difficult to adjust to the reserved demeanor of the culture, as well as the punctuality and formality surrounding day-to-day interactions.
 Furthermore, the strong cultural focus on rules and regulations can make it hard for expats to feel comfortable with the process of acclimating.
 Additionally, the linguistic barrier that often exists when communicating with locals can be quite challenging for expats who do not speak the language.
-Finally, the lack of small talk, which is seen as a socially appropriate way to make conversation in other countries, can present unexpected hurdles for expats," said another expat in Germany.
+Finally, the lack of small talk, which is seen as a socially appropriate way to make conversation in other countries, can present unexpected hurdles for expats," said a member in Germany.

 Please login to continue reading this article.